dharmab/ansible-archlinux/README.md

 ## Customization

-You can select a colorscheme for the shell and Vim by typing on of the commands starting with `base16_`.
+You can select a colorscheme for the shell and Vim by typing one of the commands starting with `base16_`.

 You can place an image file at "~/.wallpaper", and it will automatically be set as the desktop background at login.

-YouCompleteMe for Vim will be installed with the default completers.
-To enable the Clang and Go semantic completers, run `vim-plugin-update`.